 Moderate pain - start with a mild opioid such as codeine or tramadol.
 Also, consider supplemental alternative pain relief therapies.

-Severe pain - start with a stronger opioid such as hydrocodone, hydromorphone, oxycodone, or morphine.
-Use immediate-release controlled substances with a half-life of 2-4 hours until the dose is stabilized.
+Severe pain - start with a more potent opioid such as hydrocodone, hydromorphone, oxycodone, or morphine.
+Use immediate-release controlled substances with a half-life of 2 to 4 hours until the dose is stabilized.
 Adjust dose initially every 2-3 days.
 Extended-release or long-acting opioids with a half-life of 8-12 hours in the same family are added later.
 Also, consider supplemental alternative pain relief therapies.

 Healthcare professionals who treat patients with chronic pain should understand best practices in opioid prescribing, approaches to pain assessment, pain management modalities, and appropriate use of opioids for pain control.
 Pharmacologic and nonpharmacologic approaches should be evaluated.
 Patients with moderate-to-severe chronic pain who have been assessed and treated with non-opioid therapy without adequate pain relief are candidates for opioid therapy.
 Initial treatment should be a trial of therapy, not a definitive course of treatment.
-The CDC has issued updated guidance on the prescription of opioids for chronic pain.
-These guidelines address when to initiate or continue opioids for chronic pain; opioid selection, dosage, duration, follow-up, and discontinuation; and assessing risk and addressing opioid use harm.
+The CDC has issued updated guidance on prescribing opioids for chronic pain.
+These guidelines address when to initiate or continue opioids for chronic pain, opioid selection, dosage, duration, follow-up, and discontinuation, assessing risk, and addressing opioid use harm.

 The list of pharmacological options for chronic pain is extensive.
-This list includes nonopioid analgesics such as nonsteroidal anti-inflammatories (NSAIDs), acetaminophen, and aspirin.
-Additionally, medications such as tramadol, opioids, antiepileptic drugs (gabapentin or pregabalin) can be useful.
-Furthermore, antidepressants such as tricyclic antidepressants and SNRI’s, topical analgesics, muscle relaxers, N-methyl-d-aspartate (NMDA) receptor antagonists, and alpha 2 adrenergic agonists are also possible pharmacological therapies.
+This list includes non-opioid analgesics such as nonsteroidal anti-inflammatories (NSAIDs), acetaminophen, and aspirin.
+Medications such as tramadol, opioids, and antiepileptic drugs (gabapentin or pregabalin) can be useful.
+Furthermore, antidepressants such as tricyclic antidepressants and SNRIs, topical analgesics, muscle relaxers, N-methyl-d-aspartate (NMDA) receptor antagonists, and alpha 2 adrenergic agonists are also possible pharmacological therapies.

 Treatment response can differ between individuals, but treatment is typically done in a stepwise fashion to reduce the duration and dosage of opioid analgesics.
-However, there is no singular approach appropriate for the treatment of pain in all patients.
+However, there is no singular approach appropriate for treating pain in all patients.

 Different types of pain also warrant different treatments.
 For example, chronic musculoskeletal back pain would be treated differently from severe diabetic neuropathy.
 A combination of multiple pharmacological therapies is often necessary to treat neuropathic pain.
 Less than 50% of patients with neuropathic pain will achieve adequate pain relief with a single agent.
-Adjunctive topical therapy, such as lidocaine or capsaicin cream, can be utilized as well.
+Adjunctive topical therapy, such as lidocaine or capsaicin cream, can also be utilized.

 The initial treatment of neuropathic is often with gabapentin or pregabalin.
 These are calcium channel alpha 2-delta ligands.
 They are indicated for postherpetic neuralgia, diabetic neuropathy, and mixed neuropathy.
-There is limited evidence in the use of other antiepileptic medications to treat chronic pain, where many of these, such as lamotrigine, have a more significant side effect profile.
-The exception is carbamazepine in the treatment of trigeminal neuralgia and other types of chronic neuropathic pain.
+There is limited evidence in using other antiepileptic medications to treat chronic pain, where many of these, such as lamotrigine, have a more significant side effect profile.
+The exception is carbamazepine in treating trigeminal neuralgia and other types of chronic neuropathic pain.

 Alternatively, antidepressants such as dual reuptake inhibitors of serotonin and norepinephrine (SNRI) or tricyclic antidepressants (TCA) can is an option.
-Antidepressants are beneficial in the treatment of neuropathic pain, central pain syndromes, and chronic musculoskeletal pain.
-For neuropathic pain, antidepressants have demonstrated a 50 percent reduction of pain.
+Antidepressants are beneficial in treating neuropathic pain, central pain syndromes, and chronic musculoskeletal pain.
+For neuropathic pain, antidepressants have demonstrated a 50 percent reduction in pain.
 Fifty percent is a significant reduction, considering the average decrease in pain from various pain treatments is 30%.